CluedIn-io/CluedIn.Documentation/_docs/10-Integration/build-enricher.md

 npm install -g generator-cluedin-externalsearch
 ```

-then run the generator, providing a `Name` and `Entity Type` (ie Person, Company etc), with the following:
+then run the generator, providing a `Name` and `Entity Type` (i.e. Person, Company etc), with the following:

 ```shell
 yo cluedin-externalsearch